quiovo0/Rounds-Game/README.md

 - ✅ Press-to-shoot (no holding)
 - ✅ Visual damage indicators (OUCH!/SAVED!)

-## 🐛 Troubleshooting

-**Game doesn't load on GitHub Pages?**
-- Make sure the file is named exactly `index.html`
-- Check that GitHub Pages is enabled in Settings
-- Wait 5-10 minutes after enabling Pages for the first time

-**Controls not working?**
-- Click on the game canvas area to ensure it has focus
-- Make sure you're pressing the correct keys for your player
-- Check if keys are stuck (press them again to reset)

-**Parry not working?**
-- Make sure you're within the cooldown period (2 seconds by default)
-- The golden shield should appear when parry is active
-- You must parry BEFORE the bullet hits you

 ## 🏆 Win Condition

 **First player to win 3 out of 5 rounds wins the match!**